Stitti/MFaaS/README.md

 ```

 ## Contributing
-If you want to contribute, add a quote and the actor in `quote.json`.
+If you want to contribute, add a quote in `quotes.json` or add a new actor in `actors.json`